 Do not disturb mode on iPhone & iPad doesn’t ring your Phone when the Phone is receiving new mail notifications, and Phone calls as well.
 Because Do Not Disturb mode doesn’t block the notification always.
 Go to the Settings > Do Not Disturb > Turn off the Toggle for Do Not Disturb.

-Broad Solution is Here – How to Fix Mail App not working in iOS 13 or iOS 12 on iPhone
+Broad Solution is Here – How to Fix Mail App not working on iPhone

 That’s it.
 Still, are you suffering from Email Push not working or New Mail can’t afford auto-fetch, Email Push Doesn’t Work.
 Contact your Mail provider.